ranarag/ranarag.github.io/_posts/2016-09-03-programming-guidelines.md

    > of a loop cannot be exceeded.
 If the loop-bound cannot be proven statically, the rule
    > is considered violated.

+I think this rule does not need any explanations except for the fact that this rule is not applicable to iterations that are non-terminating(e.g. in a  process scheduler).In those cases we need to statistically prove that no upper-bound exists for such a problem.

 ### please pardon me for my incomplete work; will complete it soon ###